-Total expenses increased \$153.4 million, or 17.6%, to \$1,025.7 million.
-There was a \$145.5 million increase in total compensation expenses, primarily driven by an increase in equity-based compensation, which included a \$60.9 million charge for the redemption of certain non-exchangeable limited partnership units in connection with the issuance of shares of BGC Partners Class A common stock and the accompanying tax payments related to the Corporate Conversion, in the six months ended June 30, 2023.
+Total expenses increased \$212.1 million, or 16.6%, to \$1,490.6 million, primarily driven by an increase in total compensation expenses of \$187.7 million.
+The increase in equity-based compensation included a \$60.9 million charge for the redemption of certain non-exchangeable limited partnership units in connection with the issuance of shares of BGC Group Class A common stock and the accompanying tax payments related to the Corporate Conversion, in the nine months ended September 30, 2023.
 In addition, higher commission revenues on variable compensation contributed to the increase in compensation expenses.
+The \$24.4 million increase in non-compensation expenses was primarily driven by an increase in Interest expense related to the BGC Partners 8.000% Senior Notes issued on May 24, 2023 and borrowings on the Revolving Credit Agreement.
+These higher interest expenses were partially offset by lower interest due to the repayment in full of the BGC Partners 5.375% Senior Notes on July 24, 2023.